top of page

 Before After

 After a second year of fundraising, we are delighted to report that St Michael's Church Hall now has a new kitchen!
-The old, tired cupboards and failed appliances have gone and in their place we have an enlarged, modern workspace with hygienic surfaces, a large oven and a hob, a fridge freezer and a Quooker tap that produces boiling water for hot drinks.
+The old, tired cupboards and failed appliances have gone and in their place we have an enlarged, modern workspace with hygienic surfaces, a large oven and a hob, a dishwasher, a fridge-freezer and a Quooker tap that produces boiling water for hot drinks.

 Again, our fundraising was through a mix of grants, community events and individual donations, with some particularly enjoyable fundraising events: